MicrosoftDocs/power-automate-docs/articles/guidance/planning/determine-automation-methods.md

 After the process design is complete, the next step is architectural design, where you focus on how you'll automate that process.

-First you determine what kind of connector you can use (if any), and then choose a trigger to start the automation.<!--note from editor: This additional introduction and H2 are suggested, so the structure is reflects the equal importance of the sections.-->
+First you determine what kind of connector you can use (if any), and then choose a trigger to start the automation.

 ## Choose an automation method